zobaa0/chromepass/README.md

 ## Usuage

 This script is very simple to use.
 After installing all the necessary requirements and running the `python chromepass.py` in your terminal.
-A new text file called `login data.txt` will be created in your file directory.
-The files contains
+A new text file called `login_data.txt` will be created in your file directory.
+The `login_data.txt` file contains
 * **origin_url:** The name of the website
 * **username:** Your login username
 * **password:** Your login password